 Its configuration file is located in

-Now you are ready to proceed with frontend installation steps which will allow you to access your newly installed Zabbix.
+Now you are ready to proceed with frontend installation steps that will allow you to access your newly installed Zabbix.

 Note that a Zabbix proxy does not have a frontend; it communicates with Zabbix server only.